Easement in Gross vs Appurtenant: Definition & Examples

 Consideration

 Both parties work out terms for access: the neighbor requests permission to use a path on the weekends, allowing them to reach the trailhead.
 The homeowner agrees to grant access for $2,000 a year, set to last for an initial period of 5 years.
-This agreement gives the neighbor access while generating extra income for the homeowner.
+This agreement is a bilateral contract — the homeowner promises access and the neighbor promises payment.
+Both parties are legally bound to their commitments for the duration of the easement.

 Termination